Using Excel Sheets for Testing? It Is Slowing You Down!

 Like every continuous process, managing the progress is not enough.
 You must manage the process itself.
 When it comes to managing changes, access rights and differentiating each and every test, test data and test result, the Excel options are just not sophisticated enough

 Any Excel sheets can easily get lost, misplaced or overwritten and sharing & creating new versions for each change means a huge amount of clutter.
-To fully & seamlessly manage your process you need a tool that have in-built features for all these needs.
+To fully & seamlessly manage your process you need a tool that has in-built features for all these needs.

 Test Planning and Execution